Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

-To accommodate uncertainty in the structure of the informative source set, we extend the Gaussian linear transfer learning model from (\ref{Aknownlik}) to incorporate dependence on $\bm\gamma$ and introduce a separate likelihood component for the noninformative sources.
-The sampling model in the $\mathcal{A}$-unknown case is specified as:
+To account for uncertainty in the informative source set, we extend the transfer learning model in \eqref{Aknownlik} by introducing dependence on the latent source membership vector $\bm{\gamma}$.
+Conditional on $\bm{\gamma}$, the sampling model in the $\mathcal{A}$-unknown case is specified as

-In addition to the priors specified in (\ref{eq:shrinkage_prior_normal}), we further place a shrinkage prior on the noninformative source coefficients:
+where we have introduced an additional normal likelihood component for noninformative sources.
+We retain the shrinkage priors specified in \eqref{eq:shrinkage_prior_normal} for the informative sources and contrast parameters, and additionally place a shrinkage prior of the same form on the noninformative source coefficients:

-Although inference on $\bm{w}^{(\bar{\mathcal{A}})} $ is not the primary focus, inference on its variance and shrinkage parameters will inform inference on $\bm\gamma$, as we will demonstrate later.
+Although inference on $\bm{w}^{(\bar{\mathcal{A}})}$ is not of primary interest, its shrinkage parameters play a critical role in evaluating source compatibility and learning the latent vector $\bm{\gamma}$ as we will demonstrate later.
+Additional stochastic constraints may be placed on the contrast vector $\boldsymbol{\delta}$ to ensure tight compatibility with the informative set $\mathcal{A}_{\boldsymbol{\gamma}}$.
+Specifically, we may ask that the sparsity in $\boldsymbol{\delta}$ exceeds the sparsity in ${\bm w}^{(\mathcal{A})}$.
+We discuss the details of these constraints in Section \ref{HorseshoeImplementation}.